-Research which has been conducted on pretend play over the last two decades has varied in terms of its methodological strength.
-Lillard and colleagues, in their metaanalysis on play in 2013, concluded that, due to various methodological problems associated with the studies which have been conducted thus far, pretend play is more of an epiphenomenon which works well alongside adult involvement, rather than having any causal effect on development in its own right (Lillard et al. 2013).
+Lillard and colleagues, in their meta-analysis on play in 2013, concluded that, due to various methodological problems associated with the studies which have been conducted thus far, pretend play is more of an epiphenomenon which works well alongside adult involvement, rather than having any causal effect on development in its own right (Lillard et al. 2013).
 However, they do maintain that the evidence shows that pretend play can aid memory and thus support story retelling, even if these effects can be limited.
 Language and story retelling, they claim, have a relationship due to the similar symbolic functions which they both have.
 Lillard and colleagues' study called for more methodologically-sound empirical research on pretend play and its potential causal relationship with language development.

-Weisberg and colleagues (2013) criticised the Lillard study for almost completely disregarding a body of studies on pretend play due to flaws in their methodologies.
+Weisberg and colleagues (2013) responded to the Lillard study, criticising it for almost completely disregarding a body of studies on pretend play due to flaws in their methodologies.
 They also criticised the authors for taking too narrow a definition of pretend play as only a child-initiated activity (Weisberg, Hirsh-Pasek, and Golinkoff 2013).
 They suggest that perhaps pretend play should not only be child-directed or adult-directed, rather it should be a blending of the two.
 This would echo what Sameroff (2009) argues about children's development, that it is a transaction, rather than solely an interaction, where one party (usually the child) is changed by the actions of the other.
-He claims that learning is a bidirectional relationship, where both the environment and the child have influence on each other.
-In discussing how children acquire language, Sameroff argued that children learn, adapt, and adopt language as they grow, and they cease to learn language when the people who surround them in their environment have ceased producing novel situations which stretch their capabilities (Sameroff 2009).
+He claims it is a bidirectional relationship, where both the environment and the child have influence on each other.
+In discussing how children acquire language,

+Sameroff argued that children learn, adapt, and adopt language as they grow, and they cease to learn language when the people who surround them in their environment have ceased producing novel situations which stretch their capabilities (Sameroff 2009).
 Therefore, the role of the adult in play, and in turn, children's language development, is crucial.